DavidGilson24/TheAlgorithms-Python-SEP/README.md

 <img width="588" alt="Screenshot 2024-06-12 16384" src="https://github.com/DavidGilson24/TheAlgorithms-Python-SEP/assets/100478140/56ceb796-6619-44fc-a663-0494d09cf512">

 The coverage goes straight to 96% as it had no previous tests covering it.
-So by creating tests covering each branch of the depth_of_tree function, we could already cover 96% of it without needing to enchance anything, just makign new tests.
+So by creating tests covering each branch of the depth_of_tree function, we could already cover 96% of it without needing to enchance anything, just making new tests.

 ### test_full_binary: